Poisson Geometry Related to Atiyah Sequences: Introduction

 There are interesting geometric objects which include $TP/G$ and $T^*P/G$ as their crucial components.
-In this paper we will consider the Atiyah sequence (\ref{Aseq}) and the dual Atiyah sequence (\ref{Adual}) as well as the symplectic dual pair (\ref{diagsymplpair}).
-From the dual Atiyah sequence we also construct a short exact sequence of \VBgpds (\ref{duzyVtrojkaG}) over the gauge groupoid $\frac{P\times P}{G}\tto P/G$.
-The concept of \VBgpd \cite{Pradines:1988} is recalled in Section \ref{sect:prelims}.
-The short exact sequences of \VBgpds which we construct and study (see in particular the diagrams (\ref{duzyVtrojkaG}) and (\ref{C})) relate the various algebraic and Poisson structures inherent in the situation.
+In this paper we will consider the Atiyah sequence (\ref{Aseq}) and the dual Atiyah sequence (\ref{Adual}) as well as the dual pair of Poisson manifolds (\ref{diagsymplpair}).
+From the dual Atiyah sequence we also construct a short exact sequence of $\mathcal{V}\!\mathcal{B}$-groupoids (\ref{duzyVtrojkaG}) over the gauge groupoid $\frac{P\times P}{G}\tto P/G$.
+The concept of $\mathcal{V}\!\mathcal{B}$-groupoid \cite{Pradines:1988} is recalled in Section \ref{sect:prelims}.
+The short exact sequences of $\mathcal{V}\!\mathcal{B}$-groupoids which we construct and study (see in particular the diagrams (\ref{duzyVtrojkaG}) and (\ref{C})) relate the various algebraic and Poisson structures inherent in the situation.

 Even the case $P=G$ is very productive from the point of view of the applications in Hamiltonian mechanics as well as Lie groupoid theory.
-Note here that the cotangent groupoid $T^*G\tto T_e^*G$ is the symplectic groupoid of the Lie-Poisson structure of the dual $T^*_eG=T^*G/G$ of the Lie algebra $T_eG$ of $G$, see \cite{Wei}.
-As we will see, for a general principal bundle $P$ the cotangent groupoid $T^*G\tto T^*_e{G}$ is replaced by the symplectic groupoid $T^*(\frac{P\times P}{G})\tto T^*P/G$ which one obtains by the dualization (in the sense of \VBgpd dualization \cite{Pradines:1988,Mackenzie:GT}) of the tangent prolongation groupoid $T(\frac{P\times P}{G})\tto T(P/G)$ of the gauge groupoid.
+Note here that the cotangent groupoid $T^*G\tto T_e^*G$ is the symplectic groupoid of the Lie--Poisson structure of the dual $T^*_eG=T^*G/G$ of the Lie algebra $T_eG$ of $G$, see \cite{Wei}.
+As we will see, for a general principal bundle $P$ the cotangent groupoid $T^*G\tto T^*_e{G}$ is replaced by the symplectic groupoid $T^*\big(\frac{P\times P}{G}\big)\tto T^*P/G$ which one obtains by the dualization (in the sense of $\mathcal{V}\!\mathcal{B}$-groupoid dualization \cite{Mackenzie:GT, Pradines:1988}) of the tangent prolongation groupoid $T\big(\frac{P\times P}{G})\tto T(P/G\big)$ of the gauge groupoid.

 We now describe the contents of each section in detail.